 This week marks the 18th anniversary of September 11, 2001, a day that truly changed our country.
 It is still a day of great mourning, and one I am personally very interested in, especially these untold stories for the children of 9/11.

-Two days ago we marked the 15th anniversary of September 11, 2001, a day that truly changed our country.
-It is still a day of great mourning, and one I am personally very interested in.
-I was 24 that day, and naive, and the evil and heroism that combined together that day have shaped my adulthood in many ways.
+I was 24 that day, and naive.
+The evil and heroism that combined together that day have shaped my adulthood in many ways.
 I have read several books about that day (this one, 102 Minutes, I have read at least 5 times, and I highly recommend it) and watched several documentaries about it, too.
 Because I want to know ALL the stories.
 I want to know the stories of every innocent person who died.
 Who they were, who loved them, what made them special.
 And I want to know the hero stories, the stories of narrow escape.
 I want to know them all.

-I don’t know why I haven’t seen their stories on documentaries or in books, but after reading this article detailing their short lives, I wanted to share their precious stories with you.
+I don’t know why I haven’t seen their stories on documentaries or in books, but after reading this article detailing their short lives, I wanted to share these children of 9/11 and their precious stories with you.
 I hope you will join me in remembering them.

 Christine Lee Hanson, just 2 years old, was the youngest of the victims on 9/11.

 She was traveling with her parents, Sue Kim Hanson and Peter Hanson, to California for vacation.
 She was supposed to be going to Disneyland, but was killed when the terrorists slammed the flight into the south tower, World Trade Center 2, at 9:03 a.m.
 Peter Hanson was able to call his father before the plane hit, and tell him goodbye on behalf of his little family.

 David Gamboa-Brandhurst was only 3 years old when he was killed on Flight 175.